Bhagvat7/Bhagvat7-Data_Analysis_Dashbord_Excel/README.md

 ## Top Performing States:

-Maharashtra, Karnataka, Uttar Pradesh, Telangana, and Tamil Nadu were the highest contributing states.
+Maharashtra, Karnataka, Uttar Pradesh, Telangana and Tamil Nadu were the highest contributing states.

 ## Popular Sales Channels:

-Amazon (35%), Myntra (23%), and Flipkart (22%) were the top sources of orders.
+Amazon (35%), Myntra (23%) and Flipkart (22%) were the top sources of orders.

 ## Age Demographics: